billguastalla/visualisations/README.md

 The author expresses gratitude to the writers and contributors of each library that has been used by Visualisations.

 This project owes a huge amount to the [OpenGL tutorial](https://learnopengl.com/) provided by [Joey De Vries](https://twitter.com/JoeyDeVriez).
-There are several
 A number of OpenGL-based components in this project are derived from these OpenGL tutorials.
 The author of this project is grateful to Joey's contributions to computer graphics.